Obama proceeds with Allen nomination as NATO commander in Europe

 Those emails surfaced when the FBI investigated Kelley's allegations of receiving anonymous, harassing emails from someone else about Petraeus.
 Those other emails led the FBI to uncover the affair between Petraeus and Broadwell.

-Questions about the nature of the Kelley-Allen emails prompted Defence Secretary Leon Panetta to order a Pentagon investigation, a move that triggered speculation about their relationship.
+Questions about the nature of the Kelley-Allen emails prompted Defense Secretary Leon Panetta to order a Pentagon investigation, a move that triggered speculation about their relationship.

 Kelley, in a piece written with her husband Scott and published on the Washington Post website on Tuesday, said "the insinuation that Jill was involved in an extramarital affair is as preposterous as it is hurtful to our family."